Costa Rica

 Strangler fig.

-Throughout the morning, Jimmy pointed out useful and edible plants, and picked fruits along the way.
-We snacked on coyol (similar to a lychee fruit) and guaba pequeña, also known as monkey beans (a pod shaped like a fava bean but with sweet treats inside).
-We loved them both!
-Jimmy also picked up a few fallen coconuts, which he planted at the forest’s edge when we eventually returned to the beach.
-He explained that this small step can help mitigate beach erosion due to climate change, and he pointed out many trees at different stages of growth that he’s planted on previous tours.
-This concern for nature is something we’ve heard repeatedly from locals.
-It’s not just encoded in the country’s policies — it’s understood and lived by everyone!
+Throughout the morning, Jimmy pointed out various useful and edible plants growing along the banks, occasionally reaching out to pick fruits for us to try.
+We snacked on coyol (similar to a lychee fruit, sweet and refreshing) and guaba pequeña, also known as monkey beans (housed in a pod shaped like a fava bean but containing sweet pulp instead of savory beans).
+We loved them both and made mental notes to look for them in markets.
+Jimmy also picked up several fallen coconuts during our paddle, which he carefully planted at the forest’s edge when we eventually returned to the beach.
+He explained that this small, simple action can help mitigate beach erosion caused by climate change, and he proudly pointed out many young trees at different stages of growth that he’s personally planted on previous tours over the years.
+Some were already several feet tall.

 Coyol and guaba pequeña.